 So now that you know when to harvest your rhubarb, here’s how to do it.
 First, grasp and twist the base of the rhubarb stalk with an upward movement.
 As a second option, you can use a sharp knife.

-Although this tart vegetable is often used fresh, it freezes really well.
-The best time of the year to freeze rhubarb is when it is in peak season, either available at your farmer’s market, grocery stores or freshly picked.
+Although this tart vegetable is often used fresh, it freezes well.
+The best time of the year to freeze rhubarb is in peak season, either available at your farmer’s market, grocery stores, or freshly picked.
 This will ensure the flavor and texture of the rhubarb is at their maximum.

 If purchasing, look for crisp, brightly colored stalks.
 Limp and soft stalks are an indication that they are not fresh.